Introduction to Pulumi

 ThreeFold Grid is a decentralized cloud infrastructure platform that provides developers with a secure and scalable way to deploy and manage their applications.
 It is based on a peer-to-peer network of nodes that are distributed around the world.

 Pulumi is a cloud-native infrastructure as code (IaC) platform that allows developers to manage their infrastructure using code.
 It supports a wide range of cloud providers, including ThreeFold Grid.
+Consult the official Pulumi documentation for more information.

 The Pulumi plugin for ThreeFold Grid provides developers with a way to deploy and manage their ThreeFold Grid resources using Pulumi.
 This means that developers can benefit from all of the features and benefits that Pulumi offers, such as cross-cloud support, type safety, preview and diff, and parallel execution -still in the works-.